illandril/FoundryVTT-third-pact/README.md

 1. Standard Rounding (round down when multiclassing with other Pact Magic classes, round up otherwise; similar to non-Pact Third Casters)
 1. Always Round Up
 1. Always Round Down (ex.
 [Blood Hunter Order of the Profane Soul](https://www.dndbeyond.com/classes/blood-hunter#OrderoftheProfaneSoul))

+This module also adds the option to add d4 and d20 to the "Hit Dice" options when configuring classes.